[ << ] [ >> ] [] [] [] [ ? ]

 2.6 Macros

 Macros are supported by vasm, but the directives for defining them have to be implemented in the syntax module.
 The assembler core supports 9 macro arguments by default to be passed in the operand field, which can be extended to any number by the syntax module.
-They can be referenced inside the macro either by name (\name) or by number (\1 to \9), or both, depending on the syntax module.
+They can be referenced within the macro either by name (\name) or by number (\1 to \9), or both, depending on the syntax module.
 Recursions and early exits are supported.

 Refer to the selected syntax module for more details.